A World Of Her Own

 The Race Relations Act comes into force in the UK on 8th December.

-Broadcaster Richard Dimbleby dies of cancer on 22nd December.
+Broadcaster Richard Dimbleby dies of cancer on 22nd December, aged 52.

 Thirteen men are killed on 27th December when the Sea Gem oil rig collapses into the North Sea.